An ectopic pregnancy occurs when a fertilised egg implants itself outside of the uterus, usually in a fallopian tube.

 - Had a contraceptive IUD (coil) when you conceived

-Symptoms most commonly appear from week five onwards.
-The two most common symptoms are:
+Signs and symptoms of ectopic pregnancy most commonly appear from week five onwards.

 Some women also report some of the following symptoms:

-- Shoulder tip pain – this is felt at the tip of your shoulder, and is usually most noticeable when lying down
+- Shoulder tip pain – felt at the tip of the shoulder, usually most noticeable when lying down

 - Painful urination